Ruth12345678/alx-pre_course/README.md

 My First README

-New update from cli to be updates locally
+New update from gui to be updated locally